[PDF] The Complete Guide to Prestressing Ebook

 Prestressing concrete provides internal compression, which counteracts the tension caused by loads coming onto it.
 It can be internal or external, pre-tensioned or post-tensioned, straight or curved.
 But the important thing is the application of appropriate prestressing load in the proper location along the length of the girder/beam.

-Through this eBook, you can understand different tendons, various profile generation techniques and appropriately predicting the various long-term and immediate losses in midas civil.
+Through this eBook, you can understand different tendons, and various profile generation techniques and appropriately predict the various long-term and immediate losses in midas civil.
 Examples are used for the calculation and verification of the losses in midas civil.
 Some key tips/notes are provided along the way for better modeling.

 e-book_2